Marv Woodson: Professional football

 Woodson was drafted by the Baltimore Colts in the first round of the 1964 NFL draft (eighth overall), and was selected in the third round of the 1964 AFL draft by the Denver Broncos (17th overall pick).
 The Colts traded Bill Saul and Woodson to the Pittsburgh Steelers for kicker/defensive lineman Lou Michaels and a 1965 third-round pick (that became Glenn Ressler) before ever playing for Baltimore.

-He played 72 games across six NFL seasons, playing for the Pittsburgh Steelers from 1964 to 1969 and for the New Orleans Saints in 1969.
+He played 72 games across six NFL seasons, playing for the Steelers from 1964 to 1969 and for the New Orleans Saints in 1969.
 He was waived by the Steelers in 1969, after eight games, and was picked up by the Saints.

 He played in the defensive backfield at cornerback and strong safety.
 He also returned punts and kickoffs.
 He wore No. 47 for both the Steelers and Saints, and was the last player to wear 47 in Pittsburgh before the team drafted Mel Blount.
 Despite having a connection with two prominent Steelers cornerbacks now in the Pro Football Hall of Fame (Blount and Rod Woodson), the connection is coincidental as the two Woodsons weren't related.

 Woodson had 18 interceptions as a Steeler, returning two for touchdowns, including a career-high seven in 1967.
 His success in intercepting passes came from his speed and his study of his opponents' tendencies.
 He was selected to the Pro Bowl in 1967.

 He was outspoken on providing equal opportunities for African Americans in football.